Table of Contents

 So Why Isn't Everyone Doing It?

-The theory is great, but it has to be admitted that in many companies there are some pretty damning problems with network marketing.
+The theory is great, but it has to be admitted that in many companies there are some problems you can face with network marketing if you're not careful.

 Hence the reason for me being “off” it until very recently, even though it was the online business model that, about six years ago, earned me more than anything I've tried since then. £2000+ per month part-time, at the height of my success.
 Unfortunately, instead of the income continuing to rise, it started to fall, because I fell foul of….